tibagni/LogViewer/README.md

 ### Making a stand alone bundle
 Run _makeBundle.sh <path_to_release_jar>_ to create a standalone java Bundle (.dmg).
 It is possible to create bundles for other platforms changing the _-native_ param passed to _javapackager_ inside the script.
 The script will read _app.properties_ to set the bundle version.

+### Running tests
+On IntelliJ, right click on 'test' folder (it is under 'src/test') and select "Run 'All Tests'"

 # License
 ```